-What should the leader do when he makes a mistake?
+What should a leader do when they make a mistake?

 Nobody likes to “step in it,” but leadership mistakes will happen.
 What you do when they occur makes all the difference.

 Do these three things well, and you may end up with a stronger team than you started with.

 First, a word of congratulations.
 You messed up, really stepped in it, and that’s great!

 At least it is in the sense that you can only mess things up if you are out there trying.

 The only way to never make an error is to not do anything at all, and to me, that would be an even worse mistake.

 Leading is like walking down a path with your team, and you’re up front.